faisal7806/frappe-server-side/Developer-Cheatsheet.md

 Allows sorting with the order_by parameter (optional).
 E.g. `frappe.get_list('Payment Entry', filters={'docstatus': 0, 'payment_type': 'Pay'}, fields=['name, 'posting_date', 'paid_amount'], order_by='posting_date')`

+Note that the `get_list` command will return no more than 20 items by default.
+To increase this, use the `limit_page_length` parameter.
+Using the `limit_start` parameter allows to use pagination.
+In case the requested is a child table, do not forget to pass the parent parameter with the parent doctype to check permissions.

 ###### `frappe.get_value(doctype, name, fieldname)`

 Return a single value from the database